 Ontario is blessed with incredible great lakes, many of which are host to all sorts of shipwrecks that attract marine life and divers.
 Popular dive sites you may want to check out include, the "Graveyards of Lake Ontario," the wrecks of Lake Erie, the 22 historic shipwrecks protected in Fathom Five National Marine Park just off of Tobermory (Georgian Bay), and the Kingston shipwrecks in the St. Lawrence River.

 No, not a typo.
 You can snorkel in Quebec.
 Just like I was able to dive in Quebec!
 But a lot more fun: you can snorkel with seals.
 Don't believe me?
 Rick Mercer did it and reported on it.
-You can even combine this sure-to-be unforgettable experience with a visit to the famous Percé Rock, and a stay at one of the most beautiful off-the-beaten-path hostels, HI Anse-au-griffon , which is located right next to Forillon Park, where you will be snorkelling.
+You can even combine this sure-to-be unforgettable experience with a visit to the famous Percé Rock, and a stay at one of the most beautiful off-the-beaten-path hostels, HI Anse-au-Griffon , which is located right next to Forillon Park, where you will be snorkelling.

 The Heber River is a little known and fantastic swimming, snorkelling, freediving, and scuba diving spot north of Campbell River.
 These guys filmed their way under the water and it looks really special.
 If you are not convinced, see what's happening in Nanaimo.
 Apparently, you can snorkel with seals here too!
 And I can only imagine what beautiful underwater landscapes you can find snorkelling in Tofino or Victoria.
-The later can have really variable visibility in the summer, ranging from 20-30' to only 2’.
+The latter can have really variable visibility in the summer, ranging from 20-30' to only 2’.
 The fall and winter are of course cooler, but typically much better for visibility at the surface.

 Before you get on a boat